Aleksander Wielopolski: National politics

 Wielopolski knew that the Poles' fervent desire for independence was coming to a head, something he wanted to avoid at all costs.
-In an attempt to derail the Polish national movement, he organized the conscription of young Polish activists into the Russian Army (for 20-year service).
+He initially carried out arrests and closed civic organizations in Warsaw.
+In a final attempt to derail the Polish national movement, he organized the conscription of young Polish activists into the Russian Army (for 20-year service).
 That decision is what provoked the January Uprising of 1863, that is, the very outcome Wielopolski wished to avoid.

 During the fiercest days of the Uprising Wielopolski asked for a 2-month leave of office.
 This was granted by the Russian Royal Prince in early July 1863, and on 16 July he left Warsaw heading north.
 Officially he traveled to the spa on the island of Rügen, but in fact he chose emigration, and left the country forever.
-He settled in Dresden (Saxony), where he died 14 years later.
+He settled in Dresden (Saxony).

+Awards and honours

+In 1870 Wielopolski was granted the Grand Cross of the Order of Franz Joseph by Emperor Franz Joseph I.

+Death

+He died 14 years later, on 30 December 1877 in Dresden, Kingdom of Saxony, German Empire.
 His body was, however, brought to his native Poland.
 He is buried in the crypt of the Holy Spirit church at Młodzawy Małe.

+Popular culture

+In 1903 artist Jacek Malczewski painted Polish Hamlet: Portrait of Aleksander Wielopolski.
+This painting is often confused as a portrait of Aleksander Wielopolski the Chief of the Civil Government of the Congress Kingdom of Poland though it is depicting his grandson who has the same name as him.